The full cycle of

 Institutional memory that persists

 When response data lives in spreadsheets, it disappears with staff turnover.
-A digital system ensures that every signal, every incident, every lesson learned is archived, searchable, and available to the next team.
+A digital system ensures every signal, every incident, and every after-action lesson is archived, searchable, and available to the next team.

 Country ownership, not dependency

 Open-source, government-hosted, locally maintained.
-Digital transformation through ePHEM means countries build their own capacity, not rent someone else's.
+Countries retain sovereignty over data, deployment, and customisation.
+Digital transformation through ePHEM means countries build their own capacity.

 "ePHEM is a superior tool compared to all the other systems I have used to manage preparedness and response data in my eight years of working in emergency response."